The 5 kids handed Arsenal debuts by Unai Emery & how they’ve fared

 The centre-back only made two more appearances for the club and spent the 2020-21 season on loan at Gillingham and Kilmarnock.

-Arteta reportedly wanted to keep him at the Emirates, but the 21-year-old decided to seek a new challenge abroad and completed a permanent move to Belgian side KV Oostende.
+Arteta reportedly wanted to keep him at the Emirates, but the 22-year-old decided to seek a new challenge abroad and completed a permanent move to Belgian side KV Oostende.

 Arsenal insisted on both a sell-on clause as part of the deal as well as having the first option on the player if he leaves Oostende.

-He’s been in and out of the side during his debut season in Belgium but looks to have helped them avoid relegation from the top tier.
+He was in and out of the side during his debut season in Belgium but helped them avoid relegation from the top tier.
+They did end up going down in the end last season, though.